Estimated reading time: 5 minutes

 What Are Skilled Trade Jobs Exactly?

-Skilled trade jobs are jobs which may require more expertise than the traditional jobs offered to non-college educated workers.
+Skilled trade jobs are jobs that may require more expertise than the traditional jobs offered to non-college-educated workers.
 These jobs usually can include people looking to work outside their chosen field of study.

 You may even be one of the many American college graduates who have found themselves in the same position.
 Just because you have a diploma, doesn’t mean you’re going to find work in the field you trained for.